CityEngine: Urban design and planning

-Garsdale Design were early pioneers of ArcGIS CityEngine in the creation of city master plans in Iraq pre-2013. using it to not just model existing historic areas but also model future plans.
+Garsdale Design were early pioneers of ArcGIS CityEngine in the creation of city master plans in Iraq pre-2013.
+Using it to not just model existing historic areas but also model future plans.
 Larger companies like Foster+Partners and HOK Architects have also used CityEngine in their sizable urban planning projects.
-Before using that, it took them numerous work hours on creating interactive visualizations of hundred thousands of buildings.
+Before using that, it took them numerous work hours on creating interactive visualizations of hundreds of thousands of buildings.
 With CityEngine, the designers and clients of projects can communicate via craft fluid, data-rich, and real-time rendered experiences.

 Urban studies

 Due to its dominant feature in building informative city models, urban researchers are using CityEngine to compare land-use planning schemes, starting from the densest global cities such as Hong Kong and Seoul.
-When urban designers/planners enjoy the quantitive analyst, environmental scientists also like the instant 3D model generation in CityEngine, leading to more convenient informative research out of the time-consumption on creating a city from each building.
+When urban designers/planners enjoy the quantitative analysis, environmental scientists also like the instant 3D model generation in CityEngine, leading to more convenient informative research out of the time-consumption on creating a city from each building.

 Game development

 Triple-A Games require detailed 3D environments to assign interactive scripts, causing CityEngine's participation in the creation of game scene.
 Currently, game scenes become larger than that of old video games ten years ago.
-Large sandbox or open-world games such as GTA series or Assassin Creeds series need millions of distinguished 3D buildings in their virtual world.
+Large sandbox or open-world games such as the Grand Theft Auto series or the Assassin's Creed series need millions of distinguishable 3D buildings in their virtual world.
 Designing these games with instantly testing and editing can reduce workloads and increase the rationality of a game scene in the gameplay.